BillPetti/baseballr/cran-comments.md

   fg_batter_leaders(), fg_pitcher_leaders(), chadwick_player_lu()
 * Updates for tidyselect deprecation of data masking for related dplyr and tidyr functions
 * Also resolves the issue cited with vignette by CRAN maintainers
+* Unwraps several examples for testing purposes.
+I will not unwrap more because they connect to outside internet resources.
+This can have adverse affects on the API's accessed.
+  Our own testing is automated via GitHub Actions and is extensive enough that I feel confident we will catch errors in a sufficiently quick fashion.
+I simply am not interested in an API resource being temporarily down or misfiring triggering a CRAN alert for me.
+Everything in the package connects to the internet, so I try to be polite on giving examples that will be repeatedly called.

 ## R CMD check results